A tale of two Golf Trolleys…

 Golf Trolleys – There are some downsides…

-I drive a large car so this is no problem for me to get golf trolleys in and out but getting it into the boot of my wife’s car, a Toyota Yaris, while just possible, does not leave any room for anything else (like golf clubs).
+This in itself is not a major issue, as I drive a large car so this but getting in the boot of my wife’s car – a Toyota Yaris – it does not leave any room for anything else (like golf clubs).

-The X5 is identical to the current X7 model except that the battery is not lithium.
+The Stewart Golf X5 is identical to the current X7 model except that the battery is not lithium.

-Stewart Golf does not have a great reputation for dealing with faults – only time will tell whether this is deserved.
+And while they do not have a great reputation for dealing with faults, only time will tell whether this is undeserved.

 By Steve Rawlinson